By MICK ROBERTS ©

 Meanwhile Nicholas died at his home in Bloomfield Street Surry Hills in October 1875 at the age of 56.
 He was buried at the Balmain Cemetery.

-Nothing but an empty paddock remains of Newnhams’ Jamberoo brewery, while the Kent Brewery site at Broadway is under redevelopment as a multi-million dollar residential and retail complex.
+Nothing but an empty paddock remains of Newnhams’ Jamberoo brewery, while the Kent Brewery site at Broadway has been redeveloped into a multi-million dollar residential and retail complex.
 Parts of the original Cranbrook brewery in Kent, England – where it all began – can still be seen today.